FinHubSA/ethereum-devnet-setup/README.md

   > `ERROR: (gcloud.container.clusters.create) ResponseError: code=403, message=Kubernetes Engine API has not been used in project`

 - The script does a few things:
-  - Creates a new project on google cloud console or dashboard called `ethereum-private-test-network`
+  - Creates a new google cloud project called `ethereum-private-test-network`
   - Enables `Artifact Registry` and Google `Kubernetes Engine` APIs.
   - Creates a standard GKE cluster needed for deploying the necessary artifacts by `kurtosis`
   - Fetches authentication credentials for the created GKE cluster and updates your local `kubeconfig` file (usually at `~/.kube/config`) with the cluster's endpoint and credentials.
       - This enables us to execute commands on our GKE cluster using the `kubectl` cli
-  - Creates a static IP address for the loadbalancer we'll create to access our Ethereum Nodes.
+  - Creates a static IP address for the loadbalancer we'll create in the section `[Deploy a loadbalancer service](#deploy-a-loadbalancer-service)` to access our Ethereum Nodes.
     > Note: Take note of this IP address because it'll be used in step 2 of [Spinup initial network nodes](#spinup-initial-network-nodes) section.

 ## Setup Kubernetes Commandline Tool (Kubectl)